mvolkmann/blog/src/github/actions.md

 Click the "Set up this workflow" button inside one of the boxes to create a workflow based on that template.

-Here is an example workflow file that does this.
+Here is an example workflow file created from the "Node.js" template:
-For example, the "Node.js" template contains the following:

 ```yaml
 name: Node.js CI